Virtual File System

 Local references can be used in case of Apps.
 These would include the component addresses and can be referenced using " ./<component-name>" as a valid path.

-For example if I want to create an app with two components named "token" and "auction" and in the auction I want to reference the token address, I can use ./token to do so.
-Another example here would be sending an NFT from a CW721 to an auction.
+For example if I want to create an app with two components named "token" and "auction", and in the auction I want to reference the token address, I can use ./token to do so.
+Another example here would be a sending an NFT from a CW721 to an auction.
 Instead of specifying the auction contract address as the recipient, you can use the local reference ./auction to do so as long as the components belong to the same App.

 Ado_type: vfs